IzzySoft/Adebar/doc/hints.md

       cause *Adebar* to keep a symlink pointing to the always latest copy.
     * `KEEP_SUBDIR_GENERATIONS`: With `TIMESTAMPED_SUBDIRS=1`, and when set
       to a value other than `0`, *Adebar* automatically deletes older „generations“ and only keeps the specified number.
+If a „generation“ seems to contain „real backups“ (i.e. has files in the `$USERDIR` of `$SYSDIR` directories, or contains any `.ab` (ADB Backup) or `.gz` (GZipped files, e.g. ADB Backups converted using `ab2tar`) files, it will not be removed: instead, *Adebar* renames it to `*.Backup` and issues a corresponding warning.
+You will have to take care for those yourself.
       By default, this is set to `0`, so no automatic purging takes place.
     * `DEVICE_NAME`: A name you can recognize your device by.
 This is used for the documentory files such as `deviceInfo.md`, but also in scripts (mainly for headers in both cases).
 Defaults to "MyDroid".